Skip to content

 Body regular expressions

-You can use regular expressions to match the body of the response.
+Without the r"..." prefix, body is treated as plain text and matched as a substring.
 For example, to match the word "success" in the body:

 yaml